cnshingledecker/Dday/README.md

 ##### Generalization

+How to run this: (how you would run a python script).
+Example "python3 baragiola_optimization_generalization_rmsd_generalization.py".

 As previously described, one of the goals of this project is to write the code in such a way that it can be ran with various input files to produce different models.

 Generally, what the original Python script (baragiola_optimization.py) did was as follows: